cessen/tenthash/docs/design_rationale.md

         swap(B, D)
 ```

-In short, it repeatedly iterates a very simple mixing function on a set of four 64-bit integers, using different rotation constants each round.
+Skein's mixing function repeatedly iterates a much simpler mix function on a set of four 64-bit integers, using different rotation constants each round.
 Two of the integers are swapped every round such that every integer affects every other integer over repeated iterations.
+(See the [Skein paper](https://web.archive.org/web/20140824053109/http://www.skein-hash.info/sites/default/files/skein1.3.pdf) for more details.)

-TentHash uses this same basic construction, but slightly tweaked:
+TentHash's mixing function uses the same construction, but slightly tweaked:

 ```
 ROTATIONS = [